Cat and Fiddle Road is the British Widow Maker

-The 7.5mile stretch of road between Macclesfield and Buxton, in the county of Cheshire, has been named the most dangerous road in Britain.
-Known locally as Cat and Fiddle, it should more fittingly be dubbed 'the widow-maker' because of its mounting death toll.
+Sweeping between Macclesfield and Buxton, in the county of Cheshire, in England, Cat and Fiddle Road is a widow maker road because of its mounting death toll.

 How long is the Cat and Fiddle Road?

 The drive comprises A54 and A537 roads.
 It is 16.41km (10.2 miles) long, running from Macclesfield (in Cheshire) to Buxton (in Derbyshire).
 It’s totally paved and sweeps high into the Peak District National Park.

 When was the Cat and Fiddle Road built?

 The road was built in 1823.
 It’s named after the pub which lays at the summit.
 It's said to be the second highest pub in England.

 Is the Cat and Fiddle road challenging?